erinata/fold-navigate/README.md

 # Fold Navigate

-Navigate to the beginning and end of blocks of code according to the fold(or indentation) levels.
+Navigate to the beginning and the end of blocks of code according to the fold and indentation levels.

 ## Usage